onzfonz/comp227/src/content/3/en/part3a.md

 ![JSON data of 4 poeple in browser from api/persons](../../images/3/22e.png)

-Notice that the forward slash in the route <i>api/persons</i> is not a special character, and is just like any other character in the string.
+Notice that the forward slash in the route ***api/persons*** is not a special character, and is just like any other character in the string.

-The application must be started with the command *npm start*.
+The application must be started with the command `npm start`.

-The application must also offer an *npm run dev* command that will run the application and restart the server whenever changes are made and saved to a file in the source code.
+The application must also offer an `npm run dev` command that will run the application and restart the server whenever changes are made and saved to a file in the source code.

 #### 3.2: Phonebook backend step2